 Calvin was freed after becoming registered as a super human and began working out of San Fransisco.
 However, while attempting to stop a crime, Calvin's powers once again became out of control and he accidentally killed a bystander.
 Instead of facing time in prison, he was offered a new position by Norman Osborn as a member of his own personal X-Men.
 Now operating under Osborn's order, and among a team led by Emma Frost and Namor, Mimic began to be treat by the media as if he was the hero he always sought to be.
 However, his new-found confidence was absolutely shattered when Osborn's X-Men went to battle with the real X-Men, and his team-mates Emma Frost and Namor betrayed Osborn's team to side with the real X-Men giving Cloak and Dagger a chance to join them but treat Mimic like he was just another far-gone villain.

-Following Omega's placement into a coma, Rogue offered Mimic sanctuary and a place among the X-Men and Mimic realised that, despite all his mistakes, the X-Men were always willing to be his friends.
+Following Omega's placement into a coma, Rogue offered Mimic sanctuary and a place among the X-Men and Mimic realized that, despite all his mistakes, the X-Men were always willing to be his friends.

 Avengers vs. X-Men